madelenfoss/planetary-records-cafe/README.md

 - Add try catch the right way after fetchData file is added - for better performance.

-- Make filtered vinyls 'buy' buttons work with the shoppingCart function.
+- Make it possible to add filtered vinyls to the the shopping cart.
 Add local storage to keep items in cart.